-Jericho is an American television series that ran from September 15, 1966 to January 19, 1967.
+Jericho is an American television series that ran on CBS from September 15, 1966 to January 19, 1967.
 It follows the exploits of a trio of Allied spies (one American, one British, one French) during World War II.
+It was originated by Levinson and Link, who soon left the series and went on to create Columbo.
+Although the intrepid agents beat the Nazis on a regular basis, they couldn't defeat competing shows such as Batman (1966) and F Troop on ABC and Daniel Boone on NBC, so low ratings brought their mission to an end after only 16 episodes.

-- Anachronic Order: The third episode, "Upbeat and Underground," takes place in 1942.
+- Anachronic Order: The third episode, "Upbeat and Underground" takes place in 1942.
 Both previous episodes took place in 1943.
+This probably happened because "Upbeat and Underground" was the first episode filmed.

 - Cyanide Pill: In "Dutch and Go," Shepphard is armed with an explosive fountain pen which, in the event of capture and deprivation of his gun, he is supposed to use to kill the civilian they are working with who has committed to memory information about Nazi technology.